amcd08/EGM722_Assignment/README.md

 # EGM722_Assignment
 This repository has been prepared as part of the Assignment for EGM722.
-It contains information for Schools in Co Fermanagh on the location of Areas of Special Scientific Inerest (ASSIs) and bog land class in Co.
-Fermanagh.
+It contains information for Schools in Co.
+Fermanagh on the location of Areas of Special Scientific Inerest (ASSIs) and bog land class in county.
 Schools can find their nearest ASSI.

 ## Getting started

-Install 'git' and 'conda'.
-Follow the instructions for installing git from [here](https://git-scm.com/downloads), and Anaconda from [here](https://docs.anaconda.com/anaconda/install/).
+Firstly, install 'git'.
+The instructions can be found  [here](https://git-scm.com/downloads), conda is the package managment system recommended for creating the environment; the GUI Anaconda can be downloaded  [here](https://docs.anaconda.com/anaconda/install/).
 An IDE such as [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows) can assist with running the code.

 ###  Creating and setting up the environment

--  Download/clone this repository to the computer.

-   Once you have Git and Anaconda installed, __clone__ this repository to your computer.
+-  Once you have Git and Anaconda installed, __clone__ this repository to your computer.
 Choose one of the following methods to do this:-

 1. Open GitHub Desktop and select __File__ > __Clone Repository__.
 Select the __URL__ tab, then enter the URL for this repository.